First look at our dataset#

 We made important observations (which will be discussed later in more detail):

-if your target variable is imbalanced (e.g., you have more samples from one target category than another), you may need special techniques for training and evaluating your machine learning model;
+if your target variable is imbalanced (e.g., you have more samples from one target category than another), you may need to be careful when interpreting the values of performance metrics;